We want to improve healthcare for everyone

 We do high-impact research

 By keeping a narrow but deep research focus, we ensure that our work is truly world class.
 Our research informs World Health Organization policies and transforms the lives of people around the globe.
-So it’s not surprising that despite our small size, we were ranked 4th in the UK for research impact in 2014.
+So it’s not surprising that despite our small size, we were ranked joint 8th in the UK for research impact in 2021.

 Alexa Bishop PhD in our Vascular Biology Research Centre.